ryssbowh/craft-themes/README.md

 ## Installation

-- run `composer require ryssbowh/craft-themes:^3.0`
+- run `composer require ryssbowh/craft-themes:^3.0` and install plugin
-- Activate plugin
-- Go to the settings and install the themes data
+- Install a theme
 - Add a rule in the settings to load a theme or set a default theme.
-- Set your templates to `themed_page` for section/categories you want to use the theme engine for
+- If you're using the Pro version, your Sections/Category group templates should extend or look like [themed_page](src/templates/front/themed_page.twig) and render your theme's regions

 Uninstalling this plugin will uninstall all themes.

+Installing a theme that extends another will automatically install that other theme.

 ## Requirements